SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 332.2 Host Intrusion Detection (weight: 5)

-#### Description	Candidates should be familiar with the use and configuration of common host intrusion detection software.
+#### Description:	Candidates should be familiar with the use and configuration of common host intrusion detection software.
 This includes managing the Linux Audit system and verifying a system’s integrity.

 Key Knowledge Areas: